ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 ```

 This is rather unusual.
 In other languages (such as C) integers get promoted to
 floating point values in certain circumstances.
-For example if you write `1 +
+For example, if you write `1 +
 2.5` then the first argument (which is an integer) is promoted to a floating
 point number, and the result is also a floating point number.

 OCaml never does implicit casts like this.
 In OCaml, `1 + 2.5` is a type error.
-The `+` operator in OCaml requires two integers as arguments, and here we're
+The `+` operator in OCaml requires two integers as arguments, and here we
-giving it an integer and a floating point number, so it reports this error:
+give it an integer and a floating point number, so it reports this error:

 ```ocaml
 # 1 + 2.5;;